 Policy Making & Renewal (Volunteering)

-In order to respond to the international standard and donors as well as when Cambodia join the World Trade Organization (WTO).
+In order to respond to the international standard and donors as well as when Cambodia, Vietnam and Laos join the World Trade Organization (WTO).
 NGOs should have proper policy making and renewal so that they benefits the national interest, beneficiary, the NGOs itself and the donors.
 We are volunteering our times to help supports of the NGOs and would like to extend our services free of charge to Laos and Vietnam.
 Mostly, we get our work done through e-mail communication and we can commit our times twice a year for onsite visit to have meeting together with the Board and Management Committee of the NGOs to make sure they are happy with the work we have done for them.

 Workshop and Training (Volunteering)

 Capacity building and developing organizational structure works also effectively through workshop and training.
 We can commit our times twice a year to do onsite workshop and training on some of the key presentation for developing organizational structure and strengthening capacity building to help the key personnel of the organization to understand their roles and responsibility, therefore they do not have any role conflict.
-We are extending our services to rural areas for free of charge, to exchange our experiences of the issues the NGOs in Cambodia have and learn from their experiences.
+We are extending our services to Laos and Vietnam for free of charge, to exchange our experiences of the issues the NGOs in Cambodia have and learn from their experiences.